MelbourneMakerSpace/Tonic/README.md

 2. Create a new firebase project on the main screen
 3. Go to Database and make sure Cloud Firestore is selected as your database
 4. On the project overview page, click the "Add firebase to your web app" button and copy your config information into the environment.ts file.
+5. Go to the Authentication tab in your Firebase console, and click set up sign-in method.
+You should enable Email/password at a minimum.
+Login with Google is also supported.
-5. This completes the firebase database setup.
+6. This completes the firebase database setup.

 ---